darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

    $ qmake
    $ make

-Then, modify the permission of serial ports device node, using the following:
+* Modify the permission for the serial ports device node, using the following:

 .. container:: hatnote hatnote-gray

   $ sudo chmod 666 /dev/ttymxc

-Finally, run the ``hardwaretest_serial`` application:
+* Finally, run the ``hardwaretest_serial`` application

 .. container:: hatnote hatnote-gray